rancher/rke2/docs/install/quickstart.md

 journalctl -u rke2-agent -f
 ```

 **Note:** Each machine must have a unique hostname.
-If your machines do not have unique hostnames, set the `node-name` parameter in the `config.yaml` file and provide a value with a valid and unique hostname for each node.
+If your machines do not have unique hostnames, set the `node-name` parameter in the `config.yaml` file and provide a value with a valid and unique hostname for each node

+For more about the config.yaml file, see the [Configuration File documentation](config_file.md).